jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 Takes in Metadata.C.tsv or Metadata.M.tsv and analyzes the dataset for missing data using features of interest.
 Outputs heatmap (MissingDataHeatmap.png).
 Missing data is in yellow.

 #### removeMissingData.py
 - Removes samples where gestational age "GAGEBRTH" or  PTB (0 or 1) is na.
 Also removes samples with missing data in any of the input columns.
+Makes IDs.txt to be used for PCA.

 #### outlierPCA.py